 Dave Stewart-Candy is a resident of East Vancouver, British Columbia.
-Since July 2012, he has been a member of the board of governors for the Canadian Lacrosse Hall of Fame, responsible for acquisitions and archives.
-He has spent the past seventeen years (since May 2000) researching the statistical history of lacrosse, with a focus on the previously-undocumented 1882-1931 period when field lacrosse was the primary and popular version of the game in British Columbia.
+He has been a member of the board of governors for the Canadian Lacrosse Hall of Fame since July 2012, responsible for acquisitions and archives.
+Starting in May 2000, he has spent the past seventeen years researching the statistical history of lacrosse, with a focus on the previously-undocumented 1882-1931 period when field lacrosse was the primary and popular version of the game in British Columbia.

 Since 2002, he has compiled the Canadian Lacrosse Almanac as an annual compendium of league standings and history covering Canada, the United States of America, and overseas.
 Initially printed in April 2002 as a 102-page softcover book with a print-run of 200 copies, the Canadian Lacrosse Almanac was inspired by Jim Hendy and his pioneering work The Hockey Guide which first hit the shelves in 1933 and remained in yearly production until 1951.